All Episodes

 In many cases, they don't even learn the language for, you know, for even sometimes a shockingly long period of time.

-You can meet these people who are 30 years into being in America and they don't speak English, right?
+You can meet these people who are 30 years into being in America and they don't speak English.

 And that's interesting to me, right?

-i'm not actually convinced that like assimilation in the same sense is even possible right so i'd say right an assimilation for this you know whatever Dutch lad in it on a boat in 1840 versus the person who who you know came in on an H1B to do some tech job make some money and then send the money back to India or wherever else it'd be China, Korea.
+So I'd say, assimilation for this sort of, you know, whatever Dutch lad on a boat in 1840 versus the person who came in on an H-1B to do some tech job, make some money and then send the money back to India or wherever else, it'd be China, Korea.

 And you say the same thing also for the people just wandering across the border from Central and South America, right?